petershin/liferay-learn/docs/courses/latest/en/building-enterprise-websites-with-liferay/module-6-content-authoring-and-management/creating-claritys-commerce-content.md

 To do this,

-1. Sign in as the Ian Miller.
+1. Sign in as Ian Miller.

    * **Username**: `ian.miller@clarityvisionsolutions.com`
    * **Password**: `learn`